 - The roof looks sound, there aren't any tiles missing.

-- The gutters and pipes aren't broken, leaking or full of grass.
+- The drains, gutters and external pipes are in a reasonable state of repair and in proper working order i.e. they aren't broken, leaking or full of grass.

 - The windows aren't broken, cracked or draughty.